cslab-hub/vizaod/README.md

 | segmentation      | Segmentation of the annotation            |
 | segmentation_area | Segmentation area of the annotation       |

-You can either convert the annotations using the SSODViz application or the file **convert_to_csv.py** as a standalone script.
+You can either convert the annotations using the VizAOD application or the file **convert_to_csv.py** as a standalone script.

-### Conversion using the SSODViz application
+### Conversion using the VizAOD application

-You can use the **Convert Annotations** button in the navigation bar of the SSODViz application to convert your [COCO JSON](https://cocodataset.org/#format-data) annotations to the CSV format the application needs.
+You can use the **Convert Annotations** button in the navigation bar of the VizAOD application to convert your [COCO JSON](https://cocodataset.org/#format-data) annotations to the CSV format the application needs.

 ![Conversion GIF](other/conversion.gif)